johncclayton/electric/src/server/README.md

 Please note: a Raspberry PI 2 WILL NOT suffice as this project uses Bluetooth BLE and WIFI, both of which are present on the v3 PI and NOT on the v2 PI.

-# running from PyPi installed server
+# running from the PyPi distribution
 There are two ways to run the server - either from a module installed via PyPi, or via a copy of the GitHub repo.